 Joint disease is one of the most common health issues associated with obesity and is a leading cause of lameness and limping in dogs.
 Extra pounds put extra stress on dogs’ joints and ligaments — and on pet parents’ wallets.
 According to Petplan, in 2016 the average cost to treat lameness was $966.

 Pudgy pooches are also at increased risk for injuries to the cranial cruciate ligament, an important ligament located in the stifle (“knee”).
 Some veterinarians may refer to this ligament by the human term anterior cruciate ligament, or ACL.
 Depending on the severity of the injury, dog parents will opt for surgical repair of a ligament that’s been torn completely and will also have their dog complete physical therapy.
 That makes cruciate repairs one of the priciest pet insurance claims at an average cost of $3,480, according to Petplan.

 Insulin resistance, which increases in overweight and obese dogs, contributes to the development of diabetes, along with other health issues.
 Insulin resistance reflects the inability of body cells to respond normally to insulin, the hormone that helps cells use blood sugar for energy.
 Dogs with diabetes require insulin for the rest of their lives and tend to need more veterinary care than dogs who don’t develop diabetes.
-In 2014, Trupanion policyholders with obese dogs or cats spent over 10 times more on diabetes treatment than owners of normal-weight pets.
+According to Trupanion, policyholders with obese dogs or cats spent over 10 times more on diabetes treatment than owners of normal-weight pets.
 The average cost associated with a Trupanion claim for diabetes treatment was $1,600.

 Certain types of cancer